HomeMy WebLinkAbout1979-05-17 For George Delacorte, Adorning The City Is a Dream Come True (New York Times)Copyrigto (0 1979 The New York Times X

 By LINDA CHARLTON

-rich and -fiat ashamed of it; he likes giv-
+rich and -not ashamed of it; he likes giv-

 ing lavish presents and getting credit